Skip to main content

 const assistant = await openai.beta.assistants.create({

-instructions: `You are an autonomous trading agent for Babylon prediction markets.
+instructions: `You are a trading agent for Babylon prediction markets.

 model: 'gpt-4-turbo-preview',